robot256/MultipleUnitTrainControl/README.md

 [size=150]Features[/size]
 [list]
-[*]Upgrading and downgrading locomotives preserves color, name, fuel inventory, burner heat, and train schedule.
+[*]Upgrading and downgrading locomotives preserves color, name, health, fuel inventory, burner heat, and train schedule.
 [*]Correctly detects when the player uncouples locomotives of an MU consist.
 [*]Pressing 'Q' over an MU version will correctly select its normal version from your inventory.
 [*]Mod setting to turn off MU Control (reverts all MU locomotives to normal).